Pocket God (comics): Kinsee

 Kinsee is the second female pygmy to be showcased in the comics.
 Like Moon, she has black, short hair with a stripe on it; the only difference is that her hair is cut in a bob style and the stripe is purple and located on her ponytail.
 This ponytail was longer in her first appearances but is later cut by Sun in an attempt to save her from a monster (that was holding Kinsee by the hair).
 Kinsee also wears a light beige top with a rag skirt of the same color.
 Kinsee has misandrist tendencies, quickly becoming hostile towards the male tribe upon their arrival.
 She holds a particular grudge against Ooga and Booga, as the former allegedly stole her best friend (Sun) and the latter, due to his brutish demeanor, is seen as "annoying".
 Kinsee eventually warms up to the majority of the male tribe (Booga seems to still be at odds with her).
 This is shown when she and Nooby get captured: When Kinsee was tortured by one of her enemies, Nooby stood up for her.
 After this, she manages to escape, promising Nooby she would rescue him before promptly dying on purpose (she jumps on a floor full of spikes), thus spawning back with her group and leading them to where Nooby was located.

-Cancellation

-Due to financial troubles at Ape Entertainment, the comic was cancelled before releasing the 26th issue.
-The creators wanted to be able to continue the comics, but the contract was up in the air so its unknown whether or not Pocket God Comics will ever continue.

-Reception

-Within a week after the comic was released, it was met with generally positive reviews from many websites and critics.
-The comic quickly reached the top 25 in the App Store, and peaking at number 1 in the books category.
-Review websites such as App Advice praise the comic for its engagement, interface and overall capability, but criticised it for its short storyline, quoting "Minus the title page, instructions, and credits this is a 20 page comic... it goes by so quickly, and there’s nothing left to do with it."
-App Advice gave the comic four and a half stars.
-148Apps gave the comic 4 out of 5 stars.